Europe (ancient roots, modern tradition from 16th century) · 1530–present (golden age: 1750–1850)

 Botanical style is characterized by: organic flowing lines, detailed leaf veins, natural asymmetry, varied line weights, realistic proportions.
 This makes it ideal for wedding invitations, home decor, eco branding.

 Yes!
-Clearly lets you generate unlimited botanical SVG graphics with AI.
-Describe what you want, select the Botanical style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate botanical SVG graphics with AI — describe what you want, select the Botanical style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable botanical artists include Maria Sibylla Merian, Pierre-Joseph Redouté, Georg Dionysius Ehret, Sydney Parkinson, Franz & Ferdinand Bauer.
 Botanical illustration sits at the intersection of art and science — every petal vein and stamen must be accurate enough for identification, yet beautiful enough to inspire.